 The CRT can help you try to resolve small claims disputes under $5,000 and strata (condominium) disputes of any amount.
 We’ve written a blog post that goes over what you can expect from the CRT.

-If you want a legal opinion, consider trying the Lawyer Referral Service from the Canadian Bar Association.
+If you want a legal opinion, consider trying the Lawyer Referral Service from Access Pro Bono

 Online shopping: tips to receive your refund when your package never arrives